justinjaywang/journal/source/_posts/2014-12-22--hikes-with-friends.md

 ![Laguna Coast Wilderness Park.](https://dl.dropbox.com/u/4291520/journal-images/laguna-coast-2.jpg)
 ![Loitering around the neighborhood with Josh.](https://dl.dropbox.com/u/4291520/journal-images/josh.jpg)

-Other than that, I've just been cooking and working on projects.
+Other than that, I've just been walking and grocery shopping with Mom, cooking, and working on projects.